-Autism Spectrum Disorder (ASD) is a neurological developmental disorder and intellectual disability.
-It affects how people with ASD socialize, communicate, and interact with others overall.
-The disorder is also characterized by restrictive, repetitive behaviors, interests, and activities.
+Autism Spectrum Disorder (ASD) is a developmental based disability that originates within the brain.
+Similar to ADHD/ADD it stops the people who have it from engaging and communicating in what would be considered normal social interactions.
+People with autism usually do not interact well with others especially if they are not familiar with them.
 In 2012 according to the Center for Disease Control (CDC) one in every 68 children (1.5 percent) in the United States were diagnosed with autism spectrum disorder (ASD).

 What Is the Autism Spectrum?

 The autistic spectrum is made up of four of the following disorders:

 Primary Impairments Caused by Autism Spectrum Disorder

 According to the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders) the two primary impairments causes by the ASD are:

 Both of these impairments have different levels of severeness that those who care for or deal with people with autism should be aware of.

 If the signs of RRB are not present then the individual is more likely to have a social communication disorder.
 If brain development is restricted at an early age this can have a knock on effect on their communications skills both nonverbal and verbal.
 This would obviously have a further knock on effect on the individuals education because as a results they cannot learn or ask for help to improve how they learn.

 Behavioral problems are common particularly in young children.
 In early childhood a person with ASD may not understand how social situations change i.e. from being informal and playful to formal and respectful.
 This behavior can present itself when someone may be loud, avoid eye contact or make theatrical facial expressions at a formal event such as funeral to provide an extreme example.

 People with ASD can also become anxious when their routine is changed.
 According to The Autism Society people with ASD will also show